jkahn/islex/docs/installation.rst

     $ pip install islex

 This is the preferred method to install ISLEX pronunciation dictionary accessors, as it will always install the most recent stable release.

+This package is tested for support on Python 2.7+, Python 3.4+, and current PyPy.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.